Borrowing against your home

 to work out the most cost-effective options.

-Get independent legal advice
+Get independent legal and financial advice

 A reverse mortgage can be useful to relieve